Engineering, Mathematics and Statistics

 Our computing labs offer numerous computers, most of which are equipped with wide-screen monitors.

 The latest computer room offers 27-inch screens.
-The University Library also provides additional computers and 24/7 access.
+The University Library also provides additional computers and access continuously (including overnight) from Monday morning to Friday evening, with reduced hours on Saturdays and Sundays during term time.

 Where can a built environment degree take me?